octimot/StoryToolkitAI/FEATURES.md

 Another important thing to note is that your **audio channels are best left as Mono on your timeline and/or renders**, since the algorithm may ignore one channel or the other, and therefore only give you a partial transcription.

+## Group Questions
+Starting with version 0.18.3, you can click and wait for AI to detect and create a group with all the transcription segments that look like questions.
+This is useful if you want to see all the questions in your transcript, for instance if you're transcribing interviews.

+Detecting questions seems like a trivial task, but our speech is sometimes so complex, that, while a human can easily detect if somebody is asking something, a machine might not be able to do that.
+Think about all the languages that don't actually use a question mark, but more importantly, think about all the times we're asking for information, but not using a question at all...

+Of course, because we're using AI, this might give out false positives or negatives, but in our tests we find it to be pretty accurate... even with sentences that are asking for stuff, but don't sound like questions.

+_Note: When not using this with a CUDA enabled GPU, it might take a while for the classification process to finish.
+Nevertheless, just have a bit of patience and eventually the process will finish.
+BTW, if you're using the git version of the tool, you can check the progress of the classification process in the terminal._

 ### Re-transcribing Transcripts

 In some instances you might want to re-transcribe a transcript, for example if you want to change the Whisper model,